 This screen will become important in a second.
 For now, let's go find and add our second font, Roboto.

-Roboto is a font that comes with a variety of font-weights and styles so you can use and its important we add those.
+Roboto is a font that comes with a variety of font-weights and styles you can use and it's important we add those.
 To do so, click the Customize tab and select the weights you plan on using.

-Notice that as you add/remove font weights it effects the load time.
+Notice that as you add/remove font weights it affects the load time.
 It's best to say in the Fast or Moderate range.